BOOKSVP/api-docs/source/index.html.md

 # Invites

 Invites exist as a vehicle for a user to create a `booking`.
-They can be used simply as a unique booking link or be pre-configured with information to define the booking flow or lock the booking to a particular user (name and email).
+They can be used simply as a unique invite link or be pre-configured with information to define the booking flow or lock the booking to a particular user (name and email).
 You also have control over the number of times an Invite can be used (number of bookings created).

 <aside>
 Matching booking data (name, email, meta_data etc..) will be absorbed by the booking once the booking has been created.